-Some figures suggest that up to one in five people leave their jobs in January.
+Some figures suggest that up to a quarter of the workforce would like a new job this month.
 They’ve come back from a Christmas break and they’re facing more of the same issues and stresses that they thought they had left behind in December.

 So, they decide to make a change.
 A fresh start.
 If you’re looking to hire, this is good news.
 Candidates on the move is always a good thing if you’re looking to grow, start new projects and innovate.

 But how can you stand out amongst crowded job boards and social media platforms?
 What will make your business more attractive to candidates than your competitors?